 2024 Community Placemaking application handbook

 Metro will provide translated application materials and assistance upon request.
 Contact information appears at the bottom of this page.

 Applicants are encouraged to contact the grant manager to discuss your idea and help make your application as strong as possible.
 Contact information appears at the bottom of this page.
-Applicants can attend a virtual information session where the grant manager will walk through the application handbook and answer questions.
-If you are unable to join live, you can watch a recorded information session, which will be posted here.
+Or plan to attend an upcoming info session.
+If you are unable to attend, scroll down to watch a recorded info session where the grant manager walks through the application handbook and answers questions.

 Elements of a strong proposal

 Community Placemaking grants support arts and culture based, community-driven, equity-centered efforts that strengthen people’s connections to each other and places they care about.
 Strong proposals are grounded in racial equity and address a critical community challenge or opportunity.
 The Community Placemaking program has four objectives.

 - Placemaking: People’s connections to each other and to places they care about are strengthened.

 - Equity: People of color and members of historically marginalized communities have power and resources to influence their neighborhoods and communities.

 - Partnerships: People’s efforts are maximized because they work in partnership with each other and with Metro.

 - Leadership: People participate in projects and decisions that affect them.